aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 For some reasons, I have written this document to talk about how to use **Pjax** combined with **React**.
 However, as we mentioned above, **Pjax** was originally a jQuery plugin, but what if I don't want to import the library jQuery in React?

 Thanks to [MoOx](https://github.com/MoOx), he has provided [another project](https://github.com/MoOx/pjax) for us to complete it without using jQuery.
 Before using that standalone JavaScript module, it's recommended to read more about it in its document.
+If you have done your job, here is the main process when combining with React.